 - Co-Deputy Director, Marine Ecology Research Centre

-- Director, Higher Degree Research and Training, School of Environment, Science and Engineering
+- Director, Higher Degree Research and Training, Faculty of Science and Engineering

 - Academic Director, Analytical Research Laboratory